tecnico-sec/Project-2026_1/project_overview.md

 # 2. Implement secure document format

-The choice of programming language and cryptographic library  is up to the team.
+The choice of programming language and cryptographic library to use in your library is up to the team.

 Plan a gradual implementation of the solution.
 Attend the lab sessions to present your ongoing development and receive early feedback from the teacher.